FACULTY WITH AN M. A. FROM GEORGIA STATE

 Job Prospects for Philosophy Professors

-Dr. JP Messina is Assistant Professor at the University of New Orleans, and Assistant Director of the Honors Program and of the Urban Entrepreneurship and Policy Institute.
+Dr. JP Messina is Assistant Professor of Philosophy at Purdue University, and was previously Assistant Professor of philosophy at the University of New Orleans, and Assistant Director of the Honors Program and of the Urban Entrepreneurship and Policy Institute.

-Dr. Shanna Slank is Assistant Professor at Kansas State University.
+Dr. Shanna Slank is Assistant Professor of Philosophy at Kansas State University.

 Shanna Slank earned her Ph.D. in philosophy at the University of Wisconsin - Madison in 2019.
 In her dissertation, "Essays on Ignorance and the Good Life," she considers how certain kinds of moral and self-knowledge matter for living well.
 Her M.A. thesis, under the direction of Andrew Jason Cohen, was "The Pernicious Influence of the Ideal/Nonideal Distinction in Political Philosophy."
 She recently published her paper, "Rethinking the Imposter Phenomenon," in Ethical Theory and Moral Practice.

 Dr. Getty Lustila is Assistant Teaching Professor of Philosophy at Northeastern University.

 Getty Lustila earned his Ph.D. in philosophy at Boston University in 2019, and his dissertation was "The Problem of Partiality in 18th Century British Moral Philosophy."
 He works mainly on topics in 17th and 18th century European philosophy and the history of ethics, and has published papers in the Canadian Journal of Philosophy, Hume Studies, Utilitas, and elsewhere.
 His M.A. thesis, under the direction of Eric Wilson, was "Hume on the Nature of Moral Freedom."

 Dr. Everett Fulmer is Assistant Professor of Philosophy at Loyola University New Orleans.